-- Beta testing: Known as field testing as well, the client tests the product on their own site in real conditions.
-The client may offer a group of end-users the opportunity to test the software via prerelease or beta versions.
+- Beta testing: Also known as field testing, clients test the product on their own sites in real conditions.
+Clients may offer a group of end-users the opportunity to test the software via prerelease or beta versions.
 Feedback on possible improvements is then sent to the developer.

-- Acceptance testing: Also under the scope of black box testing, the client tests software to find out if the developer has created the program to desired specifications.
+- Acceptance testing: Also under the scope of black box testing, clients test software to find out if the developer has created the program to desired specifications.